Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 # Azure Form Recognizer client library for Java
-Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to accurately extract text, key-value pairs, tables, and structured data from documents.
-It includes the following main functionalities:
+Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to analyze text and structured data from your documents.

-* Custom document analysis models - Analyze content and structured data from documents using your own custom-built models.
-These models are built with your own data, so they're tailored to your custom documents.
-With this library you can also manage the custom models you've created by building, listing, deleting, and copying models and see how close you are to the limit of custom models your account can hold.
+It includes the following main features:

-* Analyze Layout - Analyze text, style and table structures, along with their bounding box coordinates, from documents.
+* Layout - Extract text, table structures, and selection marks, along with their bounding region coordinates, from documents.
-* Prebuilt receipt model - Analyze data from sales receipts using a prebuilt model ("prebuilt-receipt").
-* Prebuilt invoice model - Analyze data from USA sales invoices using a prebuilt model ("prebuilt-invoice").
-* Prebuilt business card model - Analyze data from business cards using a prebuilt model ("prebuilt-businessCard").
-* Prebuilt identity document model - Analyze data from identity documents using a prebuilt model ("prebuilt-idDocument").
+* Document - Analyze entities, key-value pairs, tables, and selection marks from documents using the general prebuilt document model.
-* Prebuilt document model - Analyze data from documents using a prebuilt model ("prebuilt-document").
+* Prebuilt - Analyze data from certain types of common documents (such as receipts, invoices, business cards, or identity documents) using prebuilt models.
+* Custom - Build custom models to extract text, field values, selection marks, and table data from documents.
+Custom models are built with your own data, so they're tailored to your documents.

 [Source code][source_code] | [Package (Maven)][package] | [API reference documentation][api_reference_doc] | [Product Documentation][product_documentation] | [Samples][sample_readme]